-Vigil (ankle) has been ruled out for Sunday's game against the Vikings, Katherine Terrell of ESPN.com reports.
+Vigil (knee) was ruled out for Sunday's game against the Ravens, Katherine Terrell of ESPN.com reports.

 |14||12/9/18||@ LAC||4:05 pm|